Smoke Detector Placement Guide: Where They Must Go

 - Hallways: At least one detector per hallway section.

 - Rooms with High Ceilings: Install closer to the highest point since hot smoke accumulates there.
+If the room has unusually tall or vaulted ceilings, see Alarms for High-Ceiling Homes for placement and detector type considerations.

 Example: A long 35-foot hallway requires more than one detector; placing one at each end maintains consistent coverage.